Estimation with Pairwise Observations: Testing for Endogeneity

 the estimated residual from the EwPO estimator is

 It is straightforward to show that

 Now as $n\rightarrow \infty$ the last line above is

 under the assumption that $\E(u_i) = 0$.
 There are two cases when $n^{-1}\sum^n_{i=1} \hat{u}_i$ is $o_p(1)$ namely, $x_i \perp u_i$ or $\mu_x = 0$.
-Assuming $\mu_x\neq 0$ which is always possible by appropriate transformations on the regressors, it is therefore possible to \textit{directly} test for endogeneity by testing if the mean of the estimated residuals is statistically different from 0 using standard testing procedure, such as the t-test.\footnote{The argument here also applies to the usual Ordinary Least Squares (OLS) estimator.
+Assuming $\mu_x\neq 0$, which can be easily verified in practice, it is possible to \textit{directly} test $x_i \perp u_i$ by testing $H_0: \E(u_i) = 0$.
+This provides the foundation for testing endogeneity by examining the mean of the estimated residuals using standard testing procedure, such as the $t$-test.\footnote{The argument here also applies to the usual Ordinary Least Squares (OLS) estimator.
 That is, when $\beta_0=0$, the estimated residuals do not have 0 mean.
 Thus, it also provides a test of endogeneity in this special case.}